 Like boric acid, hydramethylnon won’t kill the ants right away.
 Instead, it kills them over a period of a few days, giving the ants time to bring plenty of the chemical back to their nest.
 This will end up killing a lot of ants over time, and should eventually take care of your problem completely.

-Fipronil is a good poison as it’s less toxic than boric acid and hydramethynon.
+Fipronil is a good poison as it’s less toxic than hydramethynon.

-When an ant comes in contact with fipronil it attacks the ant’s nervous system, killing it instantly.
+When an ant comes in contact with fipronil it attacks the ant’s nervous system.
 Fipronil is typically set up around ant nests and entry points — places where the ants are likely to go.
 Fipronil has a moldy odor that attracts a wide number of pests, including ants, beetles, ticks, cockroaches, and fleas to name a few.

 While not a poison on its own, piperonyl butoxide is added to many pesticides to make them more effective.